aspauldingcode/TintedThemingSwift/README.md

 # TintedThemingSwift

-A Swift package for working with Base16 and Base24 color themes, providing easy access to a wide variety of color schemes for your applications.
+A Swift package for working with Base16 and Base24 color themes, providing easy access to a wide variety of color schemes for your iOS, macOS, watchOS, and tvOS applications.

+This package is a Swift API implementation for the [TintedTheming/Schemes](https://github.com/tinted-theming/schemes) project, which provides a comprehensive collection of Base16 and Base24 color schemes.

 ## Features